electryone/Pymoth/README.md

 **get_appearance(shape=None, keep_aspect=True)**
 > Returns: np.array: the image of the instance
-> - param shape: the required shape of the output image
+> - shape: the required shape of the output image
-> - param keep_aspect: bool: whether to keep the object aspect ratio or not when resizing
+> - keep_aspect: bool: whether to keep the object aspect ratio or not when resizing

 **draw(image, width=1, scale=1, show_ids=False)**
 > Returns: np.array: the original image with the instance drawn
-> - param image: np.array: the image on which to draw the instance
+> - image: np.array: the image on which to draw the instance
-> - param width: int: the line width of the instance bounding box
+> - width: int: the line width of the instance bounding box
-> - param scale: int: the scale of the drawing
+> - scale: int: the scale of the drawing
-> - param show_ids: bool: whether or not to draw the instance id number
+> - show_ids: bool: whether or not to draw the instance id number